The BioFiles - Bill Hubick

 The plant's roots were eaten by some Native American tribes.[10]
 It has been cultivated as a food crop for its edible roots, which resemble parsnips.[11]
 It may also become a problem weed in gardens.

 Travelers visiting Tibet reported on the food use of the plant's root in the region.
 According to Pyotr Kozlov, who traveled in the Kham region in 1900–1901, Tibetans, who did not have any vegetables other than turnips, would often dig out roots of Argentina anserina (whose local name he gave as djüma), which could be easily dried and stored for later use.
 Kozlov even suggested that it would not be a bad idea for Russian peasants to do likewise, especially in famine years.[12]
-The mission of Sarat Chandra Das to Tibet in the late nineteenth century reported that the root of the plant, under a Tibetan name variously transcribed as toma, doma or droma, was served cooked in butter and sugar at the New Year's celebrations in the Tibetan capital Lhasa.[13]
+The mission of Sarat Chandra Das to Tibet in the late 19th century reported that the root of the plant, under a Tibetan name variously transcribed as toma, doma or droma, was served cooked in butter and sugar at the New Year's celebrations in the Tibetan capital Lhasa.[13]

 The pre-Linnaean name anserina means "of the goose" (Anser), either because the plant was used to feed them or because the leaves resembled the bird's footprints.
 In Sweden, the flower is called gåsört (goose-wort).